kmurray61/fxt-demo/README.md

 ![desktop_overlay](https://virtualjam.net/challenge/screenshots/mobile_ui_overlay.png)

 Carousel scrolls through data set and upon clicking will load into main cell with image, title, and price.

-Needs to be ran on localhost or web server because of CORS requirements for the json file.

-In a production environment I would concatenate and minify the .js files into 1 file using uglify.
-I also chose to use the natural sizes of images to render the cells rather than the exact sizes of the markup images which are a bit wider.

 Vector images for buttons and cell count are utilizing fontawesome icons.